Baby Gender Mentor: Accuracy of the test disputed

 At least 40 women came forward to say their Baby Gender Mentor tests predicted the wrong sex.
 Compared to the 20,000 women the Baby Gender Mentor test was used on successfully, these 40+ “inaccurate” tests only account for 0.2% of the tests performed.
 According to a National Public Radio (NPR) report, the company has explained certain inaccurate results as being the result of a vanishing twin, a fetus that stopped growing soon after fertilization.
 Acu-Gen claimed that their kit could predict a mixed sex set of fraternal twins, so the test should have predicted twins instead of predicting a single baby whose sex turned out to be incorrect.

-Another possibly reason for women coming forward with claims of inaccuracy is the double-money back guarantee — which made the product ripe for fraud with people just trying to get MORE money back than what they paid for the test.
-It is also possible that to get this double-money back guarantee, the “mother” would turn in another expectant mother’s blood sample of a known different gender with the sole purpose of getting the double-money back guarantee.

 With Acu-Gen choosing not to publish proof of its claims and evidence of several women receiving inaccurate predictions, doctors are concerned about the test.
-Among the scientific evidence cited by Acu-Gen's web site is a paper co-authored by Diana Bianchi, an expert on fetal DNA at Tufts University.
+Among the scientific evidence cited by Acu-Gen's website is a paper co-authored by Diana Bianchi, an expert on fetal DNA at Tufts University.
 The NPR story quoted Bianchi as saying, "I think at the present time we need to be concerned whether the test is accurate or not", and "I think it's caveat emptor.
 Let the buyer beware."
 Another criticism has come from Sandra Carson, professor of obstetrics and gynecology and involved in research in sex selection.
 Carson says, "Until Acu-Gen releases its data, there's no way to know the test's reliability.
 Until that's out, I think it shouldn't be on the market."
 Carson at that time was at the Baylor College of Medicine.
 Dr. Charles Lockwood, chairman of obstetrics and gynecology at Yale School of Medicine, said that it is possible for fetal DNA to be found in maternal blood as soon as the placenta has developed, and that detection after five weeks "is not impossible" and the president of Acu-Gen said the suit was "totally bogus".